niteshkumar0205/DE_FINALPROJECT/README.md

 Usage

-To replicate the preprocessing, cleaning, analysis, and visualization steps:

-Clone the repository to your local machine: git clone https://github.com/niteshkumar0205/DE_FINALPROJECT.

-Ensure you have Python and the required libraries installed.

 Run the DE_FINAL_PROJECT.ipynb notebook to preprocess and clean the dataset.

 Import the cleaned dataset, complete.csv, into a PostgreSQL database using the database.sql script.